NCAA Division I FBS receiving leaders: Single season

-Receiving Touchdowns
+Receiving touchdowns

+Career

 The career leader in receiving touchdowns is Rice's Jarett Dillard, who in 2008 broke a 20-year-old record set by Louisiana Tech's Troy Edwards in 1998.
 Edwards remains third on the list despite only having played for 3 seasons.

+Single season

-Edwards tops the list of single-season touchdowns with 27, while Oklahoma State's Rashaun Woods tops the single-game list with 7.
+Edwards tops the list of single-season touchdowns with 27.

+Single game

+The single-game record is held by Oklahoma State's Rashaun Woods, who caught 7 touchdown passes in a 2003 game against SMU.
+Many players have had 5 touchdown receptions in the same game.

 Receptions

+Career

 The career leader in receptions is East Carolina's Zay Jones, who broke his former teammate Justin Hardy's record in 2016.
 The first players to catch at least 300 passes in their careers were Purdue's Taylor Stubblefield and Marshall's Josh Davis, both of whom passed 300 catches in 2004.

+Single season

 Jones also set the single-season record in 2016, passing Bowling Green's Freddie Barnes, who in 2009 broke a 20-year record held by Houston's Manny Hazard.

+Single game

+The single-game record of 23 is shared by UNLV's Randy Gatewood and Eastern Michigan's Tyler Jones.
+Many players have had 18 receptions in a single game.